mnetoo/mnetoo/README.md

 - **Frontend & Backend Development**: Creating dynamic and responsive applications. 📱
 - **Desktop Applications**: Developing robust and user-friendly desktop applications. 🖥️
+- **Internship at Erasto Gaertner Hospital (Curitiba Paraná)**: Improvement in the radiotherapy scheduling system, creation of dashboards and automation of routines.
+- **Scientific Initiation**: Internship at the Center for Applied Research in Geoinformation (CEPAG - UFPR).
+Development of projects for use at the university and commercial use, platforms, systems, applications, etc.
+- **Scientific Initiation**: Research and study in the area of ​​vehicle license plate recognition, color, model, year and type.
+Image processing and convolutional neural networks.